AshleyF/ozobot/readme.md

 * 6 110 Cyan (G+B)

 White (111) isn't used as a value.
 Instead it signifies "repeat last color".
 For example KWK is just 000.

+### Framing

+Programs are "framed" by:

+* `CRY CYM CRW ...
+TRM`

+The first three and the last "word" are CRY CYM CRW and TRM.
+These decode to values outside of a single byte range (130, 140, 12E and 14E).
+Everything between however seems to always decode to bytes.
+We will consider this a "framing" protocol.
+Just a sequence the robot listens for to switch into "programming" mode.

+### Envelope

+The bytes within frames appear to be in the form:

+* `VV UU XX YY ZZ ...
+CK`

+Giving a version, length and checksum.
+Bytes within are program instructions.

+#### Version?

+Where `VV` and `UU` may be a version number?
+They have been observed to always be 1 and 3 currently.

+#### Length

+`XX`, `YY` and `ZZ` have to do with the length of the program.

+Now fully understood yet, but `ZZ` appears to be the length of the program instructions (up to the checksum). `XX` is, for some reason that's still a mystery, always 219-length. `YY` has only observed to be zero.
+Perhaps it's the high bits of `ZZ` when programs longer than 255 (`FF`) are sent.

+#### Checksum

+`CK` is a checksum to detect misreading.
+It is constructed from the whole payload up to the checksum - program bytes and the version bytes (`VV` and `UU`).

+After a bit of experimentation, the checksum has been found to be simply a single-byte (underflowed) running difference between the bytes of the program.
+That is, subtract the second byte from the first, the third from this, and so on; keeping a running value.
+The result is a (likely underflowed) byte.
+For example, this payload:

+    01 03 CE 00 0D C7 2D 24 93 00 00 00 B8 00 1E 93 00 AE

+Checksums to `5F` (95).

+### Instructions

+It appears to be a stack machine with operands sent before operations.
+For example, the instruction to "set LED color" is `B8` and takes three arguments for red, green and blue values. `FF 00 00 B8` sets the LED to red.
+The "wait N x 10ms" instruction is `9B` and takes a single argument (the number of centiseconds). `64 9B` waits for one second (`64` hex = 100 dec).
+These can be composed:

+    `FF 00 00 B8 64 9B 00 FF 00 B8 64 9B 00 00 FF B8 64 9B`

+This program fragment blinks red, then green, then blue, with one-second pauses.